-Adopt-a-Stream (AAS) is a Citizen Science program whereby everyday citizens can help scientists gather data by monitoring the health of local waterways.
+Adopt-a-Stream (AAS) is a Community Science program whereby everyday people can help scientists gather data by monitoring the health of local waterways.
 Volunteers are trained to assess chemical and biological factors that impact the health of a stream including pH, dissolved oxygen, temperature, and the abundance and diversity of macro-invertebrates (small stream bed organisms).
 This hands-on educational program is fun for all ages and any level of involvement is welcome.

 The goals of Adopt-A-Stream are to:

 A - Increase public Awareness about water quality issues in the state of Georgia

 D - Collect baseline water quality Data that will assist in understanding the health of our waterways